deemeetree/dfa/README.md

 i.e. as observations increase in length, the amplitude of average fluctuations increases as well that is, there is an exponential growth of fluctuations when there's an exponential growth of scale (2^n) on the smaller scales the deviations are smaller. on the bigger scales they are much bigger.

+#### GPL License

+This open source, free software is available under the GNU Affero General Public License version 3 (AGPLv3) license.
+You can make modifications to this code and binaries based on it, but only on the condition that you provide access to those modifications under the same license (including remotely  through a computer network).
+It is provided as is, with no guarantees and no liabilities.
+You can re-use it as long as you keep this notice inside the code.